openshift/enhancements/enhancements/ingress/ingress-dashboard.md

 To make a new dashboard discoverable by Cluster Monitoring, a `ConfigMap` needs to be created in the namespace `openshift-config-managed`, containing a static dashboard definition in Grafana format (JSON).
 The dashboard datasource has to be Cluster Monitoring's Prometheus.

 The Ingress Operator is responsible for creating and reconciling this `ConfigMap`.
 We assume all metrics used in the dashboard are present unconditionally, which allows us to create a static dashboard unconditionally as well.
-The Ingress Operator would embed a static and full json dashboard.
+The Ingress Operator embeds a static json manifest for the full dashboard.
-If the operator detect any change between the deployed dashboard and the embedded one, the deployed dashboard would be replaced totally by the embedded one.
+If the operator detects any change between the deployed dashboard and the embedded one, the operator replaces the deployed dashboard with the embedded one.

 ### Dashboard content